blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 === SiteGround Optimizer ===
-Contributors: Hristo Sg, siteground, sstoqnov, stoyangeorgiev, elenachavdarova
+Contributors: Hristo Sg, siteground, sstoqnov, stoyangeorgiev, elenachavdarova, ignatggeorgiev
 Tags: nginx, caching, speed, memcache, memcached, performance, siteground, nginx, supercacher Requires at least: 4.7
-Requires PHP: 5.5
+Requires PHP: 7.0
-Tested up to: 5.8
+Tested up to: 5.9
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-With the SiteGround Optimizer enabled, you're getting the very best from your hosting environment!

 == Description ==

-This plugin is designed to link WordPress with the SiteGround Performance services.
-It WILL NOT WORK on another hosting provider.
+This plugin is developed by SiteGround to dramatically improve WordPress website performance on any hosting environment.

+Initially designed for SiteGround’s servers and already used by almost 2 Million SiteGround clients, with the release of SiteGround Optimizer 7.0.0 the plugin will work on any hosting platform.
+All WordPress users, regardless  of their hosting provider, can take advantage of its unmatched WordPress speed-boosting features, no tech knowledge required.

+Even though some of its features will still only work on SiteGround’s hosting platform, due to the specific server optimizations that other hosting providers might not support, the SiteGround Optimizer plugin is the most powerful all-in-one WordPress performance plugin, free and available for all.

-The SiteGround Optimizer plugin has few different parts handling speciffic performance optimizations:
+The SiteGround Optimizer plugin has few different parts handling specific performance optimizations:

 == Configuration ==

 For detailed information on our plugin and how it works, please check out our [SiteGround Optimizer Tutorial](https://www.siteground.com/tutorials/wordpress/sg-optimizer/ "SiteGround Optimizer Tutorial").

+= SiteGround Optimizer Dashboard Page =

+The Dashboard offers a quick look at the current optimization status of your website and shortcuts to the relevant optimization pages.
+In addition to that, since keeping your WordPress application, plugins, and themes up to date is important for your website speed and security, we’ve made sure to add a notification in the Dashboard in case your WordPress and/or plugins need an update.

-= SuperCacher Settings =
+= SiteGround Optimizer Caching Page =

-In this tab, you can configure your Dynamic Caching to store your content in the server’s memory for faster access and Memcached which stores frequently executed queries to your database and reuses them for better performance.
-Make sure you’ve enabled them from your Site Tools or cPanel before using the plugin.
-You can also enable Automatic Cache purge.
-This will perform a Full Purge on page, posts, and category deletion, plugin and theme activation, deactivation, or update, and on WordPress core updates.
+On this page, you can control your website cache.

+Dynamic Caching:
+	With our Dynamic Caching enabled all non-static resources of your website are cached to prevent unnecessary database queries and page loading, effectively decreasing the loading speed and TTFB (time to first byte) of your website.
+Dynamic Caching runs by default on all SiteGround servers and available only for them.

+File-Based Caching:
+	With file-based caching enabled we will create static HTML versions of your website which will be served to future visitors.
+The files are stored in the browser memory.
+	Included in version 7.0.0, the File-Based Caching is available both for SiteGround and non SiteGround users.

+Memcached:
+	Powerful object caching for your site.
+Memcached stores frequently executed queries to your databases and then reuses them for better performance.
+It is available only on SiteGround Environment.

+You can also enable Automatic Purge which will clear the cache when needed.
+You can use the WordPress API Cache Control checkbox if you need the WP API cache purged too.
 Enabling the Browser-specific caching will create different cache versions based on the user agent used.
-From Exclude Post Types you can exclude the ones you don’t want to be cached at all.
+From Exclude Post Types you can exclude the ones you don’t want to be cached by Dynamic Caching.
+Feature is not available for File-Based Caching.
 You can also exclude specific URLs or use a wildcard to exclude any sub-pages of a specific “parent-page”.
+The feature applies both for Dynamic and File-Based Caching.
 We have also provided a test tool where you can check if a specific URL has Dynamic caching actually running.

-You can allow other user roles to flush cache using the filter we've designed for that purpose.
-Make sure to use the user role capatability in the filter.
+We have a filter that allows you to control which user roles have access to flush the cache using the Purge SG Cache button.

 Here's an example of the code, you can add to your functions.php file:

 	add_filter( 'sgo_purge_button_capabilities', 'sgo_add_new_role' );
 	function sgo_add_new_role( $default_capabilities ) {